-This module develops students’ ability to understand the fundamental principles and concepts of marketing.
+This module develops learner's ability to understand the fundamental principles and concepts of marketing.
 Topics include marketing philosophies, differences between consumer and business markets, marketing mix strategies, market research skills for analysing market opportunities and the concept of marketing through electronic media.

 Microeconomics [30 hours]